urcomputeringpal/kubevalidator/README.md

 ### Non-goals

-* Validate the syntax of your YAML (shameless plug: use [YAMBURGER](https://github.com/urcomputeringpal/yamburger) for that!
-It's kinda dope!).
+* Validate the syntax of your YAML.
+(Shameless plug: use [YAMBURGER](https://github.com/urcomputeringpal/yamburger) for that!
+It's kinda dope!)

 ## Getting started